Saatvik1/Fishbit/README.md

 * ~~Rid tables of redundant data, and create any necessary changes~~
 * ~~Combine sleep data from the two different Fitbit formats/sources.~~
 * ~~Convert all data to csv~~
+* Complete plan outlined in 4.0 notebook.
+* Create excel documentation of pre-storage data transformations and original raw data format...

 ## Data Analysis / EDA
 * Formulate a plan, and outline North Star metrics.
+* Formulate a plan for SQL and pandas analysis of data, for recreatability...

 # Progress